 The words in the caption were displaced from their original context and they were 'said to me' as an instruction, I was to do what the words conveyed.
 I was noticing a relationship between my thought and what I was physically doing, it was strange and made me dizzy literally then.

 There's a vignette in Fragment of A Great Confession in which Theodore Reik is thinking about a bridge game he'd played the evening before.
 As he replays each hand, using the words bridge players use, he notices that some of the words of his thought get 'stuck'.
 A few words in his thought develop what he described as a 'hidden meaning' a 'secret bottom'.
 This is the same kind of event that I've tried to describe above.
 The words that got stuck in his stream of thought were related to his life with his frail wife in the ‘hidden meaning’.
+The words of challenge level square dancing began to develop a kind of energy that made me feel ‘strange’ when I heard them although at the time I could not have made that relationship.
+I felt dizzy, literally.

 Theodore Reik was familiar with the meaning of the term 'magical thinking' which I was not.
 I knew nothing about psychiatric terms.
 My point is that he knew nothing about (or didn't believe in) the kind of life process that Carl Jung described as 'individuation'.
 (It’s important to know that Jung also omitted from his Collected Works any mention of the unusual experiences he'd had that were written in private, that resulted in the Red Book, The Seven Sermons To the Dead and the last chapters in Memories, Reflections and Dreams.)